pokt-network/pypokt/README.md

 ## Requirements

-An Pocket RPC URL Can be acquired through either:
+A Pocket RPC URL Can be acquired through either:

 1. Access to a Pocket Node with RPC
 2. An app endpoint from [the Portal](https://portal.pokt.network/)